 They also have one weekly Exploratory period that is an opportunity to try something new and different (we hear this is their favourite class).
 Exploratory themes revolve around sports, hobbies, creativity/art and technology.
 Sample classes: movie production (watch their video about being a new student at ISS), makerspace/”how stuff works”, set design and lighting for the musical productions, music composition with iPads, chemistry in the kitchen (cooking experiments), salsa dancing, guitar lessons, computer coding, parkour, karaoke, literacy and reading buddies, yoga, knitting, jewellery-making, design your own mural and service learning.

-Mother tongue language programmes are available as needed for Dutch, German and Italian.
+First language (also known as mother tongue or home language) programmes are available as needed for Dutch, German and Italian.

 Students also have daily homeroom and weekly Advisory, a pastoral programme designed to develop students’ life and school skills.